 \subsection{Performance}

 To obtain the optimal performance of each method, we evaluate the model every 100,000 frames during the training process, with a total of 30 episodes of each test.
+The training process is repeated 3 times with different random seeds.
 During the evaluation, the agent starts with a random number (up to 30 times) of no-op actions in each episode, and the behavior policy is $\epsilon$-greedy with $\epsilon$ fixed at 0.05.
 Due to space constraints, here we only report the optimal performance of different models and several typical learning curves.
-The complete learning curves are shown in the supplementary as well as the raw and normalized scores.
+The complete learning curves are shown in the appendix as well as the raw and normalized scores.